6seva6/AWS_ec2_based_web_page/README.md

 * Connecting to our AWS ec2 machine
     - Easyest way to use windowd PowerShell and next command ssh -i D:\use_your_path_to_the_key\your_keyname.pem ubuntu@Elastic_ip which we created above.

 # Docker instalation and downloading NGNIX image from docker hub.

+* Docker instalation
+    - Use this [link](https://docs.docker.com/engine/install/ubuntu/) with instruction from official web site.